raestrada/iac-challenge/docs/ai-assistance.md

 # AI Assistance in this Project

-This document explains how AI assistance tools were used in the development of this infrastructure as code project, detailing the collaborative process between human expertise and AI capabilities.
+This document explains how AI assistance tools were used in the development of this IDP Control Plane Lab project, detailing the collaborative process between human expertise and AI capabilities.

 ## AI Tools Used